All guides

 Liquid or syrup

 Medication in suspension or solution.
-Requires a graduated oral syringe for precise dosing at each administration.
+Needs a graduated oral syringe for precise dosing at each dose.

-Good preparation is the key to a successful, stress-free administration — for both you and your pet.
+Good preparation is the key to a successful, stress-free dose, for both you and your pet.

 Essential checks

-• Dose and frequency: confirm the exact dose (mg, ml, fraction of tablet) and number of daily administrations and total duration
+• Dose and frequency: confirm the exact dose (mg, mL, fraction of a tablet), the number of doses per day, and the total duration.

-• Timing: ask whether the medication should be given with food, on an empty stomach, or at a specific time
+• Timing: ask whether the medication is given with food, on an empty stomach, or at a specific time.

-• Materials: prepare everything within reach before you start
+• Materials: have everything within reach before you start.

 Enlist a second person